baztheallmighty/MTautodraw/README.md

 The diagrams come out pretty flat and need to be arranged and quite often resized to be of use.
 This is a manual task at this stage.

 ---

-## 🔒 Outbound Network Connections

-For security and operational transparency, it's important to know what network connections a script makes.
-MTAudotDraw is designed to work primarily on local files and does not require an active internet connection to perform its main functions, provided one file is present.

-MAC Address to Vendor Mapping

-* **`Purpose:`** To provide more useful information in diagrams and data exports, the script maps MAC addresses to their respective hardware vendors (e.g., Cisco, Juniper, Dell).
-To do this, it needs a list of Organizationally Unique Identifiers (OUIs).
-* **` Trigger:`** This connection is only attempted if the file MacAddressToVendorsMapping.csv is not present in the script's root directory.
-* **` Process:`** On its first run (or if the file is deleted), **the script will attempt to download** the OUI list from devtools360.com.
-Once downloaded, it saves the data locally as MacAddressToVendorsMapping.csv.

----